 provided the understanding of the words that the education had begun in

 earnest.
 She now had a vast vocabulary and working knowledge of the

-useful in the past.
-Amy and Levi had utilized the Simian language and her
+in the past.
+Amy and Levi had utilized the Simian language and her ability

-ability to shape-shift his body to resemble a Simian to infiltrate the Los
+to shape-shift his body to resemble a Simian to infiltrate the Los Angeles

-Angeles Simian colony.
-That mission had been successful and allowed
+Simian colony.
+That mission had been successful and allowed them to